Here’s Every Intricate Detail on What to Wear After a C-section

 Jeans/Structured Pants

-Jeans are not a good idea after a C-section – maternity or otherwise.
-Any kind of button and zip pants put pressure on your lower belly.
-This is painful for months after a C-section.
-Typically around 4-6 months postpartum, clothes start to get a little more comfortable.
+Jeans are not a good idea after a C-section, maternity or otherwise.
+Any button-and-zip pants put pressure on your lower belly, which can be painful for months after a C-section.
+Typically, around 4-6 months postpartum, you can comfortably try jeans.

-Note on maternity jeans/pants: A lot of women continue to wear maternity pants after they have their babies.
-Unfortunately, the seam for the panel tends to rest right on your incision.
-Making them a non-option for C-section mamas.
+Note on maternity clothes: Many women continue to wear maternity pants after they have their babies.
+Unfortunately, the seam for the panel tends to rest right on your incision, making them a non-option for C-section mamas.

-Remember it’s not just the external scar that causes discomfort, but all of those layers that they cut through inside.
+Remember, not just the external incision site causes discomfort, but all of the layers that they cut through inside.
 You don’t want anything pressing against those tender areas.

 Low Rise Pants

 I once read a post that raved about low-rise jeans for postpartum.
-Clearly, this person had not had a C-section.
-Even at 1-year postpartum, I still have some discomfort in the area around my scar.
-When your scar is fresh, you won’t want anything anywhere near there.
+Clearly, this mom had a vaginal birth.
+Even at 1-year postpartum, I still have some discomfort in the area around my scar, which is right where low-rise pants sit.
+When your C-Section scar is fresh, you won’t want anything anywhere nearby.

 Related: C-Section Recovery Essentials

-Whether you’re preparing for your C-Section or just trying to get dressed postpartum, use this list to help you find some comfortable solutions.
-Because no one should have to wrangle a pair of jeans after a C-Section.
+Whether you’re preparing for your scheduled C-Section, just had an emergency C-Section, or just trying to get dressed postpartum, use this list to help you find some comfortable solutions.
+No one should have to wrangle a pair of jeans after a C-Section.

 New Here?

 I write about being a new mom, navigating mom life, and raising readers.
 If this sounds like the place for you, subscribe for support for your mom.
 Because I believe no one should have to face motherhood alone.
-When you subscribe through this link, you’ll get my C-section recovery plan with steps to have to help you recover quickly from your C-section.
+As a bonus, when you subscribe through this link, you’ll get my C-section recovery plan with steps to help you recover quickly from your C-section.